-Multimeters are classified into two varieties depending on their design, measuring technique, and display: analog and digital.
+Multimeters are classified into two varieties depending on their design, measuring technique, and display: analogue and digital.

 Analog multimeters display the measurement with a needle, whereas digital multimeters display the measurement on an LCD screen.

-An analog multimeter is a multimeter that employs a moving coil meter.
-It comprises an analog display that indicates the level of the parameter under measurement by the deflection of a pointer.
+An analogue multimeter is a multimeter that employs a moving coil meter.
+It comprises an analogue display that indicates the level of the parameter under measurement by the deflection of a pointer.

 A digital multimeter (DMM) allows you to measure in milliunits like millivolts, milliamps, and milliohms at a high resolution.
 It can also measure current up to 20 amps, depending on the type.

 A plug-in clamp attachment to a digital multimeter is available in some models, allowing it to measure higher currents.

 In general, the multimeter is one of the most significant tools for measurement that electricians and technicians use to diagnose electrical or electronic devices or circuits.

 A clamp meter, also known as a current clamp or amp meter, is a specialized instrument for measuring the current flowing through a conductor without separating or disrupting it.